Cape Blanco Lighthouse

 Historical Landmarks OregonTidepool ExploringAgate HuntingHiking OregonWildlife ViewingCamping OregonPhotographing

 Jutting 1.5 miles out into the Pacific Ocean, the headland is often exposed to strong winds.
-Most of the time, wind blows about 20 miles per hour (mph) but during the winter storms, it can reach 100 mph.
+Most of the time, the wind blows about 20 miles per hour (mph), but during the winter storms, it can reach 100 mph.
 During the Columbus Day Storm in October 1962, the gale brought deadly winds up to 180 mph.

 Constructed in 1870, the lighthouse is 59 feet high and towers 245 feet above sea level.
 In clear weather, the beam can be visible as far as 23 nautical miles out, warning ships away from dangerous reefs.
 In 1980, it became fully automated.
-You can enjoy the lighthouse tour which takes you all the way to the lantern room.
-The tour lasts around 20 minutes and required climbing 63 spiraling steps to the top.
+You can enjoy the lighthouse tour, which takes you all the way to the lantern room.
+The tour lasts around 20 minutes and requires climbing 63 spiraling steps to the top.

 Both historic Hughes House and the Cape Blanco Lighthouse were placed on the National Register of Historic Places.